 - 1Mix 3 tablespoons of filtered water and 1/4 cup isopropyl alcohol in a clean spray bottle.Advertisement

-- 2Add essential oils for scent and antimicrobial properties.You can add 5-6 drops of peppermint, tea tree, lavender or grapefruit essential oils to the brush cleaner.
-These are not necessary to add, but they can make the brush cleaner more pleasant to use.Advertisement
+- 2You can add 5-6 drops of peppermint, tea tree, lavender or grapefruit essential oils to the brush cleaner.
+These are not necessary to add, but they can make the brush cleaner more pleasant to use.Add essential oils for scent and antimicrobial properties.Advertisement

 - 3Close the spray bottle and give it a shake before each use.